#Mencaretoo

 So children develop without limits on who they are or who they can become.

-We are The Early Years Movement, a purpose-driven organisation tackling the deep-rooted gender imbalance in Early Childhood Education and Care.
-Through inclusive recruitment, training, and partnerships, we are working towards a future where both education and society are more equitable and inclusive.
+We are The Early Years Movement, a purpose-driven organisation tackling the deep-rooted gender imbalance in Early Childhood Education and Care by placing more men in early years education.
+Through inclusive recruitment, training, and partnerships, we are working towards a future where more male early years practitioners means that children grow up knowing care isn't gendered.

 Donate Now